Club Shay Shay - Warren G Part 2

 I'm like, this is balling.

-And then had a
+And then he had a

-he had like, it was a call thing where everybody got, we all got called, okay, everybody meet up at the main mansion
+he had like, it was a call thing where everybody got, we all got called.
+Okay, everybody meet up at the main mansion

+at this time.
 So we're like, all right, boom.

-So the cart's out there,
+So the cart's out there, they

-coming to America with like the curtains and shit swinging like the it was a beautiful matching big ass matching and the entry And like I said, that shit was waving.
+it was a beautiful mansion, big ass mansion, and the entry.
+And, like I said, that shit was waving.

 And then we walked through the house.
+The house was huge.

 Went out to the back, a